usnistgov/fipy/documentation/USAGE.rst

 serial operations, too.
 In this instance, the problem is that although :ref:`TRILINOS` was compiled with :term:`MPI` enabled, it was compiled against a different :term:`MPI` library than is currently available (and which :term:`mpi4py` was compiled against).
-The solution is to rebuild :ref:`TRILINOS` against the active :term:`MPI` libraries.
+The solution, in this instance, is to solve with :ref:`PETSC` or to rebuild :ref:`TRILINOS` against the active :term:`MPI` libraries.

 When solving in parallel, :term:`FiPy` essentially breaks the problem up into separate sub-domains and solves them (somewhat) independently.